Objectivity in the quantum Brownian motion revisited: Abstract

 \section{Abstract}

-In this article we revisit objectivity conditions for the quantum Brownian motion (QBM) model only under the recoilless (Born-Oppenheimer) limit.
-We clarify the previous results for the objectivity study under what conditions the objectivity is achieved, especially how a trajectory of a central oscillator influences objectivity and why the objectivity is enhanced the phase get closer to $\pi/2$.
-We show that the finite number of environmental oscillators can have the objectivity only with respect to the associated time scales defined by frequency relation between a central oscillator and environmental oscillators.
-We study possible frequency relations for the objectivity and the associated time scales.
+In this article we revisit objectivity conditions for the quantum Brownian motion (QBM) model under the recoilless (Born-Oppenheimer) limit.
+The purpose of this study is to correct and clarify the previous objectivity analysis based on the spectrum broadcast structure (SBS).
+We find that the objectivity for QBM with the finite number of the environments cannot be achieved completely but only depend on a timescale.
+We show that a system with the finite number of environmental oscillators can the objectivity only with respect to the associated timescales defined by frequency relation between a central oscillator and environmental oscillators.
+In addition, our analysis of the influence of a oscillator trajectory on objectivity answers the previous unsolved question why the objectivity is enhanced as the phase gets closer to $\pi/2$.